PratikPaudel/swarms-multi-agent/README.md

 ## 🌟 Key Features & Innovations

 *   **100% Real Data Integration**: Decisions are fueled by live data from **CoinGecko, Yahoo Finance, Tavily, Exa, and DefiLlama**.
-*   **AI Agent Democracy**: First-of-its-kind implementation of Swarms `MajorityVoting` where 9 Claude agents debate and vote on trading decisions.
+*   **AI Agent Consensus**: First-of-its-kind implementation of Swarms `MajorityVoting` where 9 Claude agents debate and vote on trading decisions.
 *   **Complete System**: A fully integrated solution with a Next.js frontend, FastAPI backend, and a swarm of autonomous AI agents.
 *   **Transparent Reasoning**: The UI provides full visibility into the AI's decision-making process, including each agent's vote and confidence score.

+---

+## 🌐 Live Demo

+**Try the system now**: [https://swarms-multi-agent.onrender.com](https://swarms-multi-agent.onrender.com)

+Experience the autonomous trading floor in action with real AI agents making live trading decisions.

 ---